-- It's probably wise to then start your hamburger, onions and broccoli cooking on the stove.
-I cooked the hamburger and chopped onions in a saute pan and steamed the broccoli in a separate pot in a steamer basket.
+- Cook the hamburger and chopped onions in a saute pan.
+Steam the broccoli in a separate pot in a steamer basket.

-- Next, I added my water, ginger and pepper and mixed it really well.
+- Add water, ginger, and pepper.
+Mix it really well.

 - When the hamburger and broccoli are ready, you can combine them in the saute pan.

-- Pour your sauce over the top of your meat and veggies and mix everything together well.
+- Pour the sauce over the top of your meat and veggies and mix everything together well.

 - Serve with rice and enjoy!

-One of the best things about all of the meals I create, is that my kids get to help with the creation of them each and every time.
-They ask to help and with the ingredients being so easy, and the fact that we repeat the same procedures for everything time and time again, they can feel like they know how to cook pretty confidently.
+One of the best things about all of the meals I create is that my kids get to help with the creation of them each and every time.
+They ask to help and with the ingredients being so easy.
+Since we repeat the same procedures for everything time and time again, they can feel like they know how to cook pretty confidently.

 It's easy enough even for my toddler to break apart the broccoli, pour the hamburger, dehydrated onions and sauce ingredients into their respective dishes, and mix it all together.
 He's learning kitchen safety, food handling, measurement and ingredients, and even mixtures.
 He is also getting the benefit of making and serving his family good food, and all of this makes him want to sit down and eat the meal once it's done and over with.